glennblock/splunk-sdk-csharp-pcl-hold/README.md

 .NET 4.5, Windows Phone 8.1, Xamarin IOS/Android.

 ## What's new in Version 2.0.

+Version 2.0 introduces new modern APIs which leverage the latest .NET platform advancements.

 * Async/await - All APIs are 100% async
 * Reactive Extensions - Splunk query results implement IObservable to be used with the RX framework.